And now for something… different

 Did you know that your humble desktop scanner can be used to make all kinds of unique and good-looking visual art?
 It’s called the art of scanography, and all you need is a scanner, some basic photo-editing software, and something from around the home, office, or yard (pretty much anything that will fit on top of a scanner—without breaking it—is fair game for a scanography project).

 And guess what.
 Yep—I’ve teamed up with LinkedIn Learning and Lynda.com to create a 25-chapter video course that’s designed to show how YOU can use a desktop scanner to come up with all kinds eye-catching imagery that might not only look great in a frame on your wall, but also as a nice addition to your professional creative portfolio.
-If you want to get a glimpse at what I’m talking about here, I’ve posted some sneak-preview images right here, and the course itself will be going live real soon.
+If you want to get a glimpse at what I’m talking about here, check out this free chapter-video from the course.
+Also, I’ve posted some sneak-preview images right here, and the full course is here.

 Had a great time speaking at the Revolve Conference in Charleston, S.C.